Phonics and Early Reading

 - Focused directed teaching involving oral and written practice of letters and sounds;

 - A variety of teaching methods, including demonstration, modelling, games, singing and other practical activities.

 - Repetition and teaching of ‘tricky’ words.

-Reading is a central part of our culture at Garstang Community Primary School and we work hard to develop a love of reading amongst our pupils.
+Reading for pleasure is a central part of our culture at Garstang Community Primary School and we work hard to develop a love of reading amongst our pupils.
 Children have the opportunity to take part in engaging and enjoyable shared, group and independent reading activities through the daily English lesson and through Reading Workshop sessions.
-During these sessions, which are led by well trained teachers and TAs, our pupils are encouraged to read for pleasure.
+During these sessions, which are led by well trained teachers and TAs, our pupils are always encouraged to read for pleasure.

 Our pupils are given the opportunity to develop decoding and literal comprehension skills before working on high order reading skills.
-During guided reading sessions, our skilled teachers nurture a love of reading while making rigorous and ongoing assessments of our pupils’ progress.
+During reading lessons, our skilled teachers nurture a love of reading while making rigorous and ongoing assessments of our pupils’ progress.
 Our staff are skilled at the early identification of at-risk children who struggle to develop early reading skills.
 At such times, additional support is put in place.
 Our pupils are made aware of their own progress and development as a reader.

 We work closely with parents and offer support and guidance to help them work with their children at home.
 We aim to develop reading outside the classroom through theatre visits, book week activities, visiting storytellers and through extra-curricular activities such as our Bedtime Story Night for EYFS and KS1 pupils and through our Campfire Story Night for KS2 pupils.
 We work closely with our PTA who share our vision and fully support us in our desire to provide our pupils with exciting, quality texts.